heikkipora/gitlab-radiator/README.md

 Unfortunately all existing configurations for single gitlab polling have to be adjusted slightly.
 -  Also config param `order` has moved from `projects.order` to global `projectsOrder`, as the order has effect on all projects and not per gitlab config.

-## Breaking changes from 1.x to 2.0

-- Configuration file syntax has changed so that there's only a single ```interval``` property instead of two nested ones.

 ## Contributing

 Pull requests are welcome.
 Kindly check that your code passes ESLint checks by running ```npm run eslint``` first.